World Grand Prix 2020: Devon Petersen and Wayne Mardle on the art of coaching in darts

 "There is another player on tour who has been improved this year, but he doesn't want me to mention anything about it and that's fine."

-"For some reason it is still seen as a weakness.
-Tiger Woods has chopped changes throughout his whole career, he needs a coach.

-"We have come to a point in darts, where Devon and the work we have done has made Devon one of the world's best players."
+For some reason, it's still seen as a weakness.
+Tiger Woods has chopped and changed throughout his whole career, he needs a coach.
+We've come to a point in darts, where Devon and the work we have done has made Devon one of the world's best players.

 Wayne Mardle on coaching